 a.
 Green – balance and growth.

-Using colour in office design will not only brighten up your workplace, but will also affect performance.
-Here’s a more comprehensive post on why you should utilise colour.
+Using colour in an office design will not only brighten up your workplace but will also affect performance.

 If you want to learn more about which colours to incorporate into your office, here’s a comprehensive post that covers these details.